Trading Strategy with Blocks on Blueshift¶

 to create the final output that Blueshift can run.
 In case you want to

-see the underlying code generated, click View Code
+see the underlying code generated, click View Code button in the help

 panel.
-To customize, simply copy the code and create a new Python
+To customize, simply copy the code and create a new Python strategy

 file.